Vaibhav-Sonkusare/Calculator-app/README.md

-To See the Output When Using Codespaces on VsCode.
-Run the program
-Then access the running port named desktop
+# Calculator-App
-If the port is not shown add port 6080 from the port tab on VsCode.
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".
-Click the world icon to view the program in your browser.
-Enter the password "vscode".